vineelko/patina/docs/src/component/interface.md

 two main drawbacks are (1) functionality is accessed via a v-table, causing some performance degradation, and (2) dyn trait objects do not support generics in their function interfaces.

+Service implementations can be registered in two distinct ways.
+If the service implementation can be directly instantiated with no other dependencies, then it can be registered directly during core instantiation with [Core::with_service](https://github.com/OpenDevicePartnership/patina), which makes the service immediately available.
+If the service implementation does have dependencies, then a component will be used to request those dependencies, instantiate the service, and pass it to the storage with [Storage::add_service](https://github.com/OpenDevicePartnership/patina).

 If function generics are needed / wanted, it is suggested that most functionality be provided via a typical, mockable trait object service, with a lightweight concrete struct Service Wrapper to support generics.
 This allows for easy mocking of the underlying functionality, but provides an easy to use interface as seen below: